 If you choose to donate food, please avoid:

 - Food stored in glass containers

 - Perishable food such as fresh fruits & vegetables

-- Cookies or other items containing a lot of sugar
+- Cookies or other items containing excessive amounts of sugar

 Click here to learn more about the Buddy Pack Program in your county.